This enzyme converts starch into sugar, and high levels can suggest inflammation of the pancreas.

-Amylase is a digestive enzyme that breaks down long chains of carbohydrates (called starches) into simple sugars.
-It is produced by the salivary glands, and immediately begins digesting food that we chew – which is why starchy foods like rice and potatoes become sweeter the longer they’re held in the mouth.
+Amylase is a digestive enzyme that breaks down long chains of carbohydrates (or starches) into simple sugars.
+It is produced by the salivary glands, and immediately begins digesting the food that we chew – which is why starchy foods like rice and potatoes become sweeter the longer they’re held in the mouth.
 Amylase is also produced by the pancreas and secreted into the intestine, where it finishes processing the starches that survived the trip down the esophagus.

 What do the results mean?